The 5 Best Gibbston Valley Wineries and Queenstown Winery Tour Review

-Going on a wine tour in Queenstown is a popular activity for both tourists and locals alike.
-World-class Pinot Noir and incredible scenery make touring the wineries in Central Otago a special experience.
-This blog includes information on what to expect when going on a wine tour in Queenstown!
+Going on a wine tour in Queenstown’s nearby famous Gibbston Valley is a popular activity for both tourists and locals alike.
+World-class Pinot Noir and incredible scenery make touring the wineries in the Gibbston Valley and Central Otago a special experience.
+This blog includes information on what to expect when going on a wine tour and the best Queenstown wineries!

-As one of the newest, but best, wine regions in the world Central Otago is now a place where wine tours are a popular thing for tourists to do.
-Since beating out the French for the number one ranked Pinot Noir in 2001, Central Otago has grown as an internationally recognised wine region and more and more wineries started popping up.
+As one of the newest, but best, wine regions in the world, Central Otago is now the perfect place to go on a wine tour.
+Since beating out the French for the number one ranked Pinot Noir in 2001, the Central Otago wine region has grown as an internationally recognized wine region and many more wineries have started popping up.

 Dan and I had to check out what all the hype was about for ourselves so the other day we joined a wine tour in Queenstown!
 It’s safe to say we had a blast (but that was no surprise as we just love going on wine tours!)
 However, there were a few things unique to a wine tour in Queenstown, things that you should know before you go!

 The Gibbston Valley is Queenstown’s most famous wine region and it’s world-class and award-winning Pinot Noir has put this region on the map.
 For that reason, the best wineries in Queenstown are in this region.

 The Gibbston Valley is located around a 30 minutes drive from Queenstown and is one of the newest wine regions in New Zealand.
 The first vines were planted in the valley in 1980 by Alan Brady, however, the first commercial vines were not planted until 1983.